tadvi/log/README.md

 # log

 Log with colors.
-It uses standard logger behind the screnes.
+Uses standard logger but adds colors and log levels.